How to use less electricity Saving energy in the kitchen

 Defrost frozen food in your fridge.
 Frozen food will act like an ice pack to help cool the fridge, reducing the amount of electricity the fridge needs to use to keep cool.

 For optimum energy efficiency, aim to keep your fridge and freezer at least three quarters full.
 You could always fill them with bottles of water to take up space.
 But don’t overfill - fridges and freezers work by circulating air around the compartments.
-If they are over-full, air won’t be able to circulate, and the appliance will use more energy to keep cold.
+If they're too full, air won’t be able to circulate, and the appliance will use more energy to keep cold.

-Your fridge and freezer run most efficiently when they are defrosted regularly.
+Your fridge and freezer run most efficiently when they're defrosted regularly.
 Also, use a vacuum cleaner to clean the condenser coils at the back or underneath your fridge or freezer, as thick dust can reduce their efficiency by up to 25%.

-- Saving: An energy-efficient fridge-freezer could save up to £62 a year.
+- Saving: You could save up to £62 a year.

 Saving energy on cleaning